tonyee5120/writeups/Bloons-TD-6-Writeup.md

 ```
 Go to Practice Images spreadsheet (https://docs.google.com/spreadsheets/d/1cdVHtk4w5JDJCYy-EO2_ycr0ZqMgUyjFOVDn5Y8eGVw/edit?gid=0#gid=0), go to Linux tab, and scroll till you see the creator of Bloons TD 6.

+# Vulnerabilities:

+## Critical Services

+### OpenSSH

+SSH = Secure Shell, cryptographic network protocol that allows you to securely connect to and manage a remote computer over an unsecured network.

+#### OpenSSH Root Login disabled - 6 pts

+Root is the default admin account in Linux and possess total power on a computer.
+The root user has access to all files, systems, and accounts on a device, so it's important that no one should be able to login remotely into root.
+You can do this with the command: sudo nano /etc/ssh/sshd_config.
+There, change the line to "Permit Root Login: no" and not commented out.